hazelcast/hazelcast-jet/site/docs/api/sources-sinks.md

-Provide a location of the keyfile via `google.cloud.auth.service.account.json.keyfile` source option, using `FileSourceBuilder#withOption` method on the source builder.
+Provide a location of the keyfile via `google.cloud.auth.service.account.json.keyfile` source option, using `FileSourceBuilder#option` method on the source builder.
 Note that the file must be available on the node where you submit the job and on the cluster members.